viktorsapozhok/earthquake-prediction/README.md

         └── utils.py            # Helpers
     └── ...

+Note, that train and test sets in `data` directory contain only 200 of 1496 features to reduce the file size.

 ### How to run

 First, clone the repository and install it from setup file: